Career Definition for a Digital Photo Technician

 |Job Outlook (2016-2026)*||18% decline (photographic process workers and process machine operators, including digital photo technicians)|

 Education requirements for digital photo technicians include a high school diploma and short-term, on-the-job training.
 However, completion of a certificate or associate's degree program in image manipulation or photography might be beneficial.
 Classes may include training in the use of Adobe Photoshop software, computer graphics and digital prepress technology.

 Digital photo technicians need to be visually aware and have excellent computer skills.
 They should also be familiar with photo editing software, like Adobe Photoshop, Apple Aperture or HeliconFocus.
 Good math skills and a basic understanding of geometric ratios can be helpful.

 Career and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) has predicted little or no change in job growth for photographic process workers and process machine operators, including digital photo technicians, from 2012 to 2022.
+The U.S. Bureau of Labor Statistics (BLS) has predicted a 18 percent decline in jobs for photographic process workers and process machine operators, including digital photo technicians, from 2016 to 2026.
 This may be partially due to the increased use of photo editing software by consumers and photographers.
-According to BLS figures, the median annual wage for photographic process workers and process machine operators was $23,120 in May 2012.
-Many digital photo technicians are employed by hospital photo-imaging laboratories, scientific research establishments, or mini-printing labs (www.bls.gov).
+According to the BLS, the median annual wage for photographic process workers and process machine operators was $27,480 in May 2017.
+Many digital photo technicians are employed by hospital photo-imaging laboratories, scientific research establishments or mini-printing labs (www.bls.gov).

 Alternate Career Options